Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Results and Discussion

 Despite some deviations in the shock-cell strengths and locations discussed in the previous section, the broadband shock-associated noise and turbulent mixing noise predicted by the simulations agree very well with the experimental measurements for all three conditions.
-For NPR = 2.5, Fig.~\ref{fig:spl_npr2p5} shows that multiple screech tones are captured in the upstream angles, but two adjacent screech frequencies in the minor axis are slightly off from the experiments ($St$ = 0.46 and 0.53).
-At $\phi = 152^\circ$, no significant screech tones are observed in either LES or experimental data in these two cases.
+For NPR = 2.5, Fig.~\ref{fig:spl_npr2p5} shows that multiple screech tones are captured in the upstream angles by LES, but two adjacent screech frequencies in the minor axis are slightly off from the experiments ($St$ = 0.46 and 0.53).
+Between the two, the higher frequency tone is deemed to be the fundamental with the screech amplitude higher than the other by almost 10 dB in the minor axis.
+This frequency is also closely aligned with the screech frequency prediction based on Eqs.~\eqref{eq:fs} and~\eqref{eq:fs2}, as will be discussed in the following sub-section.
+The reason for the existence of two neighboring screech tones at this operating condition is currently unknown, but they do not seem to originate from the twin-jet coupling as similar observations were noticed in a single rectangular jet with the same aspect ratio~\cite{karnam2021}.
+At $\phi = 90^\circ$, the second harmonic tone starts appearing in the minor axis, registering much lower amplitude than those of the upstream tones.
+At $\phi = 152^\circ$, no significant screech tones are observed in LES, but several moderate tones are detected in the experimental data in both axes.
+Interestingly, some of them correspond to the two screech tones found in the upstream direction, and the others are shown to arise completely randomly.